openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 ```
 Warning: There is no undo feature of a bulk modification.
 For this reason it is highly recommended that prior to performing a bulk modification on a production server it is first run on a test server with mirrored or similar data and the outcome verified.
 ```
 EMU will automatically select the Log tab and display the progress of the bulk update.
-Each item will be processed by each modifier and then saved back to EQUELLA.
+Each item will be processed by each modifier and then saved back to openEQUELLA.

 What is displayed in the log window can be controlled prior to performing the run using the Output Format drop-down field on the Update tab.